Mizar and Alcor in the bend of the Big Dipper

 Mizar and Alcor

 Mizar and its fainter companion star Alcor are one of the most famous double stars in the sky.
 You’ll spot Mizar first, as the middle star of the Big Dipper‘s handle.
-Look closely, and you’ll see Alcor right next to Mizar.
+Look closely, and you’ll see fainter Alcor right next to Mizar.

-Bottom line: Mizar and Alcor are one of the most famous double stars in the sky.
-You can spot them easily in the handle of the Big Dipper.
-Mizar is really four stars, and Alcor is really two stars.
+Bottom line: Famous star pair Mizar and Alcor is easy to find in the handle of the Big Dipper.
+Mizar is really four stars, and Alcor is two stars.
 So what we see as two stars are really six in one!